 Whilst wedding insurance can't stop the disasters from happening, they can at least help with the financial cost of rearranging your wedding.

 According to bridal magazine, Brides, the cost of the average wedding can quickly add up.
 A good proportion of this just on wedding outfits, gifts and wedding rings.
-If you need to cancel the wedding altogether, you could be looking at a loss of over £10,000 on the wedding venue, reception and catering.
+If you need to cancel the wedding altogether, you could lose a lot of money on the wedding venue, reception and catering.

 So, expect the best and plan for the worst.
 Wedding insurance can help you recoup some of the costs of your wedding if you need to cancel or postpone the date.